SBijpost/always-play-videos/README.md

 # Always Play Video

 Default behavior of Spotify is that you can select a song with a video, toggle to the video and it plays.
 When you then play another song that has a video, you have to toggle video mode again.
 I wanted to be able to switch between audio and video mode like on Youtube Music.
 So this extension accomplishes that.
-Turns out that it was pretty easy to do.

 This extension makes sure that if a song has a video, that it's played.
 This functionality can be toggled by the projector button on the playbar.